 Set on the Amalfi coast, One Italian Summer follows Katy’s solo “vacation” after the death of her beloved mother.

-Magical realism comes into play when Kary meets a woman who doesn’t just look like her mother but appears to be her mother at age 30.
+Magical realism comes into play when Katy meets a woman who doesn’t just look like her mother but appears to be her mother at age 30.
 This changes the course of Katy’s grief and her life.
 Plus, there’s a twist you won’t see coming.

 The Summer of Broken Rules by K.L.
 Walther